oliver-batchelor/multical/README.md

 ### Visualization of output

-To install the libraries needed for running visualization (pyqt, pyvista-qt principly) install the `interactive` option, `pip install multical[interactive]` - these may be installed separately depending on your preference (for example with conda).
+To install the libraries needed for running visualization (qtpy, pyvista-qt principly) install the `interactive` option, `pip install multical[interactive]` - these may be installed separately depending on your preference (for example with conda).

 Visualization can be run by specifying the output workspace state:
 `multical show_result /path/to/calibration/workspace.ws`